joycemorrell/vault/website/source/docs/configuration/index.html.md

 - `pid_file` `(string: "")` - Path to the file in which the Vault server's Process ID (PID) should be stored.

+- `disable_case_insensitive_identity_names` - Specifies whether or not the
+  names belonging to the artifacts of identity store should be treated case insensitively.

 ### High Availability Parameters

 The following parameters are used on backends that support [high availability][high-availability].